pfheatwole/thesis/source/derivations.rst

       \left\langle x_r, y_r, z_r \right\rangle
       + \mat{K} \hat{x}_s^w

-Or, using separate equations instead of matrix math:
+Or, using separate equations instead of matrix math (FIXME: awkward, I'm switching from using the `s` subscript to indicate the section x-hat to using the subscript to reference the x, y, and z components of the section x-hat but in the wing coordinate system):

 .. math::